November 9, 2024

 fantastic boots and where to find them

 Thanks for checking out my recommendations for the best hiking boots at different weights and price points—and some pro tips on how to choose the right boots for you.
-I hope this post has helped you get down to two or three choices.
+I hope this post has helped you narrow down your choices.
 And helped you feel smarter and more confident about picking out hiking boots that fit your feet and match your hikes.

 If you're not feeling these boots, please feel free to browse Hiking Feet's hiking boot and hiking shoe reviews, my brand reviews, or my curated lists of the best hiking shoes and best trail runners for hiking.
 You'll also find more curated lists of recommended hiking boots if you scroll down the home page,